What is Cognitive Flexibility? A Guide for Neurodivergent Adults

 "If my friend cancels our weekend plans, then I will go for a walk during that time."

-"If there is traffic on the way to work, then I will take four deep breathes and listen to my favorite podcast."
+"If there is traffic on the way to work, then I will take four deep breaths and listen to my favorite podcast."

 Conclusion